Covered wagon: South Africa Great Trek

 During the Great Trek starting in 1836, Dutch-speaking settlers in South Africa travelled by wagon trains, migrating northward from British-ruled areas in search of their own homeland.
-Mostly pulled by pairs of oxen, the Boer trek wagon had a long wheel-base with the sides higher at the rear in typical Dutch fashion.
-The wagon had a felt or canvas top supported by bowed hoops.
+Mostly pulled by pairs of oxen, the Boer trek wagon has a long wheel-base with the sides higher at the rear in typical Dutch fashion.
+The ox-wagon had a felt or canvas top supported by bowed hoops.